microsoft/maro/docs/source/key_components/geographic_visualization.rst

 Currently, users need to manually start the experiment to obtain the data required by the service.

+To send data to database, there are 2 compulsory steps:

+1. Set the environmental variable to enable data transmission.
+2. Import relevant package and modify the code of environmental initialization to send data.

-To send data to database, user need to set the value of the environment variable "MARO_STREAMIT_ENABLED" to "true".
+User needs to set the value of the environment variable "MARO_STREAMIT_ENABLED" to "true".
 If user wants to specify the experiment name, set the environment variable "MARO_STREAMIT_EXPERIMENT_NAME".
 If user does not set this value, a unique experiment name would be processed automatically.
 User